curiousest/curiousest.github.io/_posts/2017-03-13-evolution-of-my-desk.md

 A standing desk fixed my slouched-forward posture.
 I had tried a standing desk before (along with everyone else in the office).
 Another colleague, @Manoj, had a genius idea.
 He was using a standing desk, but he bought a balance board to keep him moving while standing.
 I immediately copied him and iterated, adding the standing mat on top of it.
 After digging a small hold in the wooden floor, management asked me to iterate again, and I put an old shoe underneath.

-My keyboard on the standing desk still wasn't especially comfortable - I had to half-kneel, half-stand at my standing desk for endurance.
-I needed a pillow to kneel on, on top of my desk.
+My keyboard on the standing desk still wasn't especially comfortable - I had to half-kneel, half-stand at my standing desk to be able to stand all day.
 People made memes.

 <kneeling pic> <flamingo pic>